 This condition occurs when the body is missing an enzyme called aldolase B. This substance is needed to break down fructose.

-If a person without this substance eats fructose and sucrose (cane or beet sugar, table sugar), complicated chemical changes occur in the body.
-The body cannot change its energy storage material, glycogen, into glucose.
-As a result, the blood sugar falls and dangerous substances build up in the liver.
+If a person without this substance eats fructose or sucrose (cane or beet sugar, table sugar), complicated chemical changes occur in the body.
+The body cannot change its stored form of sugar (glycogen) into glucose.
+As a result, blood sugar falls and dangerous substances build up in the liver.

-Hereditary fructose intolerance is inherited, which means it is passed down through families.
-If both parents carry an abnormal gene, each of their children has a 25% chance of being affected.
-The condition may be as common as 1 in 20,000 people in some European countries.
+Hereditary fructose intolerance is inherited, which means it can be passed down through families.
+If both parents carry a nonworking copy of the adolase B gene, each of their children has a 25% (1 in 4) chance of being affected.

 Symptoms can be seen after a baby starts eating food or formula.

-The early symptoms of fructose intolerance are similar to those of galactosemia.
+The early symptoms of fructose intolerance are similar to those of galactosemia (inability to use the sugar galactose).
 Later symptoms relate more to liver disease.

 Symptoms may include: